gonet2/tools/README.md

 # tools
-The tools used in GameGophers
+The tools used in gonet2